ndming/virtual-object-insertion/README.md

 generated scene description files.
 The implementation employs Matt Pharr's [pbrt](https://github.com/mmp/pbrt-v4) to handle the shading of the object.
-- Virtual object insertion: this stages assembles the rendered scenes and programmatically edits in the shaded object.
+- Virtual object insertion: this stages assembles the rendered scenes and programmatically inserts the shaded object to an image.

 ## Environment setup
 The implementation depends heavily on Python and some external packages like